 Rakuten follows all local and relevant international laws on animals and wildlife, including international conventions such as the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) and comprehensive regulations such as Japan’s Act for the Conservation of Endangered Species of Wild Fauna and Flora.

-As Rakuten Ichiba is one of Japan’s leading B2B2C e-commerce platforms that connects more than 49,000* merchants with over 100 million members in Japan, promoting EARTH MALL could potentially have a large-scale positive impact towards the realization of a sustainable society, not only on the demand side, but also on the supply side through our merchants and their supply chains.
+Launched within Rakuten Ichiba under the banner of “shopping that changes the future,” Earth Mall with Rakuten promotes responsible consumption and production by introducing a selection of sustainable products.
+As Rakuten Ichiba is one of Japan’s leading B2B2C e-commerce platforms — connecting more than 50,000 merchants with over 100 million members — Earth Mall aims to make a large-scale positive contribution to the realization of a sustainable society, not only on the demand side, but also on the supply side through merchant engagement.

 Among the products on offer, thousands of goods feature international certifications such as MSC (responsible fishery), FSC (responsible forestry management) or Rainforest Alliance (sustainable agriculture), which ensure the protection of biodiversity.

 For more details, click here (page in Japanese).

 *B2B2C: A business model where a company sells products or services to other companies and those buyers sell purchased products and services to general consumers.